Michael Moynihan

 Biography

-Dr. Moynihan has been a fellow of the Center for Strategic and International Studies, the Robert C. Seamans Fellow in Technology and Public Policy at Harvard University’s John F. Kennedy School of Government and the William Bowen Merit Fellow at Princeton University.
-He holds degrees from Columbia, Harvard and Princeton.
+Dr. Moynihan has been a fellow of the Center for Strategic and International Studies, the Robert C. Seamans Fellow in Technology and Public Policy at Harvard University's John F. Kennedy School of Government and the William Bowen Merit Fellow at Princeton University.
+His doctoral dissertation was on the effect of energy prices on sprawl.

 Selected Works